 Inspired by the nostalgic act of butter slowly toasting on the stoves of professional kitchens, Black & Bolyard strives to bring these captivating flavors and scents to the home.
-We cook and infuse Grassfed, Non-GMO butter sourced from a single farm in upstate New York.
+We cook and infuse grassfed, non-GMO butter sourced from American farms.
 Our process transforms whole butter into a more complex and rich browned butter - a deeply toasted version of its original form.
 We take pride in utilizing outstanding ingredients to craft our delicious, versatile, and unique products.

 Andrew grew up in Arizona’s Sonoran Desert where all of those tall cacti flourish just like they do in the cartoons.
 Out West, he was raised on a natural diet by his hippie parents, but it wasn’t until he received a scholarship to Le Cordon Bleu for baking a chocolate lava cake that really defined his destiny in the food world.
 Yes, a cake with a molten center.

 He worked his way through the ranks, becoming a sous chef at what many consider one of the finest restaurants in the world.
 With a desire to learn a new craft, Andrew began making chocolate from scratch for two bearded brothers, but opted only for the three-day scruff himself.